d95lee/Compass/README.md

 - Itineraries
   - Users are able to Like/Follow/Favorite
 - Transportation
-  - Able to create or delete the transportation used.
+  - Able to create or delete the transportation.
   - Title, start/end (time, location, date), description & cost
 - Living
   - Able to provide accomodation information